fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 23
 ### Scientific Moralization
+Today's topic builds directly off the lecture from last week on cereal and the coupling of moral and dietary advice---and how that continued even as the science of nutrition developed in the later 1800s and early 1900s.
+Nutrition provided the perfect scientific cover for telling immigrants how they should eat and be more American in their food and moral choices.
+This is obviously building on our recent readings on immigration and culinary diffusion as well.

 - Charlotte Biltekoff, *Eating Right in America*, 13--44 (Chapter 2: Scientific Moralization).
-This builds directly off the lecture from last week on cereal and the coupling of moral and dietary advice---and how that continued even as the science of nutrition developed in the later 1800s and early 1900s.
-Nutrition provided the perfect scientific cover for telling immigrants how they should eat and be more American in their food and moral choices.

-{% include alert.html class='info' title='Reading Quiz' text="
+{% include alert.html class='warning' title='Reading Quiz' text="
 This quiz is solely on the one reading for today.
 "%}